smgandhi-18/elevator_controller/README.md

 ## License

 This VHDL code is provided under the CC0 1.0 Universal License, allowing for unrestricted use, modification, and distribution without requiring attribution or permission.
+Provide credits to the author(s).